-Basically, if you have existing credit card debt you want to pay off, you’re usually better off getting a 0% balance transfer credit card.
-Then, you could focus on paying down your debt without worrying about points.
-That allows you to save as much money on interest as possible.
+Basically, if you have existing credit card debt you want to pay off, you’re usually better off getting a 0% intro APR balance transfer credit card.
+You can focus on paying down your debt without worrying about points and save as much money on interest as possible.

 Once you’ve paid off your debt, you could consider getting a card that earns points for your everyday spending.
 Just remember that these cards offer the most value when you pay your balance in full each month.

-What about credit cards that offer 0% on balance transfers and introductory bonus points?
+What about credit cards that offer 0% intro APRs on balance transfers and introductory bonus points?

 Some credit cards offer new customers both introductory 0% APR balance transfers and bonus points.
 But to get the bonus points, you usually need to spend a specific amount on new purchases when you first get the card.

 If you’ve already transferred your older debt to the card, meeting this spending requirement adds to your balance.
 Plus, new purchases are charged interest at the purchase rate for that card, which could be as high as 22% APR.

-How to decide if it’s worth getting a credit card with 0% on balance transfers and bonus points
+How to decide if it’s worth getting a credit card with bonus points and an intro APR

 If you really want to get points and a balance transfer, these are the key factors to consider:

 What can you get with the bonus points?

 Check out the rewards or frequent flyer program to figure out the value of the bonus points.
 Sometimes these offers can be worth hundreds of dollars, although it depends on how you use them.